 Trial Period And Lifetime Warranty

 Nest Bedding offers a 500-night free trial.
-This means you get more than a year to try out the mattress, and if you decide you do not like it you can return it for a full refund.
+This means people get more than a year to try out the mattress, and if they decide they do not like it they can return it for a full refund.

-They do suggest that you try the mattress out for at least a couple weeks – ideally a month- before deciding, so you and the mattress can adjust to the proper support.
+They do suggest that people try the mattress out for at least a couple weeks – ideally a month- before deciding, so they can adjust to the proper support.

 What Makes This Mattress Stand Out